kindista/kindista/src/linked-gratitudes.md

 [x] change :log as necessary with each new comment
 [ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
 [ ] test deleting inappropriate offer/request/pending-account
+[x] inbox items have gratitude post link after gratitude has been posted [x] gratitude activity item doesn't include the title for the on-item description [x] maybe remove the "has shared this again" link from completed transactions

 ## TEST before server migration